Sofia Vergara Has Success In Embryo Case, While Nick Loeb Makes Powerful Friends

 A post shared by Nick Loeb (@nickloeb) on

-But while the star of Modern Family, Sofia Vergara, seems to have the support of the courts (for the record, Sofia Vergara supported Hillary Clinton in the election and went public wearing an “I Voted” sticker, saying that she and her husband, Joe Mangianello, voted for Clinton), Nick Loeb is getting in tight with the Trump administration, particularly with pro-life supporters Dr. Ben Carson and Vice President Mike Pence.
+But while the star of Modern Family, Sofia Vergara, seems to have the support of the courts (for the record, Sofia Vergara supported Hillary Clinton in the election, and went public, wearing an “I Voted” sticker, saying that she and her husband, Joe Mangianello, voted for Clinton), Nick Loeb is getting in tight with the Trump administration, particularly with pro-life supporters Dr. Ben Carson and Vice President Mike Pence.
 Just this weekend, Loeb was down at the Trump Florida residence, Mar-a-lago, taking a photo op with Pence, says the Palm Beach Post.

-Earlier in the evening, before Nick Loeb snapped the selfie, Pence spoke at The Breakers Club to the Club For Growth, a group that advocates free trade and limited government.
-Pence then returned to Mar-a-lago to have dessert with Donald Trump, the first lady, and their dinner guests, Marvel Entertainment CEO Ike Perlmutter, Laura Perlmutter, and Commerce Secretary Wilbur Ross.
+Earlier in the evening, before Nick Loeb snapped the selfie, Pence spoke at the Breakers Club to The Club For Growth, a group that advocates free trade and limited government.
+Pence then returned to Mar-a-lago to have dessert with Donald Trump, the First Lady, and their dinner guests, Marvel Entertainment CEO Ike Perlmutter, Laura Perlmutter and Commerce Secretary Wilbur Ross.
 There is no word whether or not Nick Loeb was there as a guest of Mike Pence or Donald Trump.

 RELATED REPORTS BY INQUISITR